 We framed the pretraining of CORA as a self-supervised segmentation task, utilizing a 3D Residual U-Net architecture (Table~\ref{tab-architecture}).
 To prioritize the learning of clinically relevant features, we developed a "pathology-aware" data engine that performs real-the-fly synthesis of coronary abnormalities within the vascular tree.
 This strategy biases the model’s representational capacity toward the coronary vasculature and its associated pathologies, rather than generic anatomical reconstruction.

 \textbf{Data engine} To facilitate the data engine, we first extracted coronary artery masks from the pretraining volumes using a nn-unet~\cite{isensee2021nnu} model trained on the ImageCAS dataset~\cite{zeng2023imagecas}.
-During the pretraining, a artery-centric sampling strategy: patches of size $64 \times 64 \times 64$ were randomly cropped, with the center of each patch anchored to a coronary artery voxel.
+During the pretraining, a artery-centric sampling strategy: patches of size $96 \times 96 \times 96$ were randomly cropped, with the center of each patch anchored to a coronary artery voxel.
 This ensures that every training sample contains valid vascular anatomy, maximizing the learning signal for coronary-specific features.